 Bella may be able to recover $6,000 in damages from Michael.
 Under principles of comparative negligence, Bella’s award is reduced based on her comparative level of fault. ($10,000 minus 40% equals $6,000).

 Negligence and fault in a California car wreck can be complicated.
 Each side may blame the other for causing the fender bender.
 A driver may not have any proof that the other driver was to blame and the insurance company may not be interested in finding out what really happened.

 Talk to your California motor vehicle injury lawyer about your case.
 Your attorney can give you a better idea of how strong your case is and what damages may be available.
 Your attorney can also investigate the accident, subpoena records to find out what really happened, and negotiate with the insurance adjuster to get you the most money available.

-Damages in a car wreck are based on the injuries and losses suffered by the injury victim.
-When filing a personal injury claim, plaintiffs (car accident victims) ask for compensation for their losses to be paid by the negligent party.
+Damages in a car wreck are based on the injuries and losses you suffered.
+When filing a personal injury claim, you as the plaintiff and car accident victim ask for maximum compensation for your losses to be paid by the negligent party.

 These damages in a personal injury lawsuit include both economic and non-economic compensatory damages.
 Economic damages are generally those that have a set dollar value, like medical bills or vehicle repairs.
 Non-economic damages can be more difficult to value, and include things like pain and suffering caused by the crash.

 Common compensatory damages in a California road accident can include:

 - Vehicle repairs or replacement costs,

 - Lost income from not being able to work,